Seneca-Scholars/SS-Status-C6/julieta-status.md

 ## Status Log:

+# 07/15/2025
+This Tuesday, I worked on the group project and developed my understanding of HTML and javascript as we created our dynamic table.
+Whenever we were confused on a certain objective or what function could execute a certain task, my group mates and I would ask eachother and look over eachother's code before merging and pulling so that we wouldn't have faulty lines of code that did not execute a certain task we were looking for.

+In the afternoon, I worked more on my personal project and learned more about the image tags and also how to position my images on the screen with span tags.
+Finally, I added an icon that would appear next to our website's title in the browser to both my personal project and our group table website.

 # 07/14/2025
 Today, I added some more design elements to my website like an image to correlate with a recipe.
 Also, I made the calculation function, however I may have been too ambitious because I am not sure how to make the calculation funnction more generaal instead of rewritinng it for each and every recipe I have on the website.
 I will need to look more into this and also the CSS units, display properties (Display annd positioning), inline vs inline-block, and margin auto centering which are topics we looked into today.I also ran into a slight bug where my website was crashing everrytime I pressed submit for forms but I ended up deletinng the form piece and made a simple callback to use the calculate function.
 I will look into more CSS concepts this week and brush up on js as well.